What is Random Forest?

 The permutation importance is a measure that tracks prediction accuracy where the variables are randomly permutated from out-of-bag samples.
 The permutation importance approach works better than the naïve approach but tends to be more expensive.

-Due to challenges of the random forest not being able to interpret predictions well enough from the biological perspectives, the technique relies on the naïve, mean decrease impurity, and the permutation importance approaches to give them direct interpretability to the challenges.
+Due to the challenges of the random forest not being able to interpret predictions well enough from the biological perspectives, the technique relies on the naïve, mean decrease impurity, and the permutation importance approaches to give them direct interpretability to the challenges.
 The three approaches support the predictor variables with multiple categories.

 In the case of continuous predictor variables with a similar number of categories, however, both the permutation importance and the mean decrease impurity approaches do not exhibit biases.
 Variable selection often comes with bias.
 To avoid it, one should conduct subsampling without replacement, and where conditional inference is used, random forest technique should be applied.